“I wish to meet the Manchester City football team”

 After multiple hospital visits, an oncologist revealed the devastating news that Idris had Ewing Sarcoma, a type of bone cancer.

-He began gruelling chemotherapy and radiotherapy, followed by surgery on his leg in an attempt to get rid of the cancer.
-Sadly this wasn't successful, so Idris underwent a more complex operation called rotationplasty, which involved amputating part of his leg.
+Treatment involved chemotherapy and radiotherapy, followed by surgery on his leg to get rid of the tumour.
+Sadly, this wasn't successful, so Idris endured a more complex operation called rotationplasty, which involved amputating part of his leg.

 While all this was happening, Idris' mum Zakria went into labour with their third son, Yusuf, so she was in one ward in Birmingham while Idris was in the other.